nikhxsh/learning/aws-certified-solution-architect-associate/README.md

 Q: How can you enhance the security of your Redis cache to force users to enter a password?
 > Use Redis Auth

-Q: Your company has a production Node.js application that is using RDS MySQL 5.6 as its data backend.
-A new application programmed in Java will perform some heavy analytics workload to create a  dashboard, on a regular hourly basis.
-You want to the final solution to minimize costs and have minimal disruption on the production application, what should you do?
+Q: Your company has a production Node.js application that is using RDS MySQL 5.6 as its database.
+A new application programmed in Java will perform some heavy analytics workload to create a dashboard on a regular hourly basis.
+What is the most cost-effective solution you can implement to minimize disruption for the main application?
 > Create a Read Replica in a different AZ and run the analytics workload on the replica database

 Q: You would like to create a disaster recovery strategy for your RDS PostgreSQL database so that in case of a regional outage, a database can be quickly made available for Read and Write workload in another region.
 The DR database must be highly available.
 What do you recommend?
-> Create a Read Replica in a different region and enable multi-AZ on the main database
+> Create a Read Replica in a different region and enable multi-AZ on the Read Replica

 Q: You are managing a PostgreSQL database and for security reasons, you would like to ensure users are authenticated using short-lived credentials.
 What do you suggest doing?
 > Use PostgreSQL for RDS and authenticate using a token obtained through the RDS service.
    (In this case, IAM is leveraged to obtain the RDS service token, so this is the IAM authentication use case.)

-Q: Which RDS database technology does NOT support IAM authentication?
+Q: Which RDS database technology does NOT support IAM Database Authentication?
 > Oracle

 Q: An application is running in production, using an Aurora database as its backend.
 Your development team would like to run a version of the application in a scaled-down application, but still, be able to perform some heavy workload on a need-basis.
 Most of the time, the application will be unused.
 Your CIO has tasked you with helping the team while minimizing costs.
 What do you suggest?
 > Use Aurora Serverless

+Q: An application hosted on an EC2 instance wants to upload objects to an S3 bucket using the PutObject API call, but it lacks the required permissions.
+What should you do?
+> Ask an administrator to attach an IAM Policy to the IAM Role on your EC2 instance that authorizes it to do the required API call (IAM Roles are the right way to provide credentials and permissions to an EC2 instance)

 Q: You're trying to upload a 25 GB file on S3 and it's not working
 > Should use multipart upload for file bigger than 5GB (Multi Part Upload is also recommended as soon as the file is over 100MB)